Hammock Hang Calculator

-- As trees are the most popular place to hang a hammock from, take some time to find the perfect spot.
+- As trees are the most popular place from which to hang a hammock, take some time to find the perfect spot.
 You should look for trees that are 12-17 feet apart.
-The trees themselves should be sturdy, healthy and large enough to hold you.
+The trees should be sturdy, healthy, and large enough to hold you.
 Do we need to mention that saplings and young, puny trees are not the best choices?

 - The general rule is that we should aim for a hang angle of 30° ∠ - hanging the hammock loosely helps you find the most comfortable position.
-As everybody is different, your perfect angle may not be 30°, so make sure you try various options.
-Usually, taller people prefer smaller angles (e.g. 25°), while shorter tend to go for around 40-45 degrees.
+As everybody is different, your perfect angle may not be 30°, so be sure to try various options.
+Usually, taller people prefer smaller angles (e.g., 25°), while shorter tend to go for around 40-45 degree angles.

 Most people beginning their hammock adventures lay in line with the hammock.
 It makes their bodies curve into a banana shape, which may provoke back or knee aches.
 Laying on the diagonal is usually way more comfortable and helps you maintain a flat position.

 Learn most useful knots, for example from the.
 Instead of a knot, you can also use hardware: carabineers, toggles, clips, etc.

 If you're camping outside, it's usually a good idea to protect yourself from rain💧 and insects🐛 and other creatures you don't want to share your hammock with🕷️.
 Bug netting and a basic tarp will allow you to rest and sleep peacefully.
 Some insulation may also be necessary if you're not in a particularly warm area.

 What else?
 Just close your eyes, listen to the crickets chirping, and fall into the arms of Morpheus.
 We hope that with this advice, sleeping in a hammock will be a pleasure.

 There are many different articles and blog posts on the Internet, but we'll sum up here three essential features: